-The following link will open a list of all of the criminal related judgments available on this database.
-The list has the most recently published judments at the top.
+The following link will open a list of all of the criminal-related judgments available on this database.
+The list has the most recently published judgments at the top.

 - Enter the keyword into the search box.

 - Select Criminal from the Filter Search drop-down.

 To limit the number of search results returned you can also filter by the year and full date that the judgment was published on this site.